ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

 * Any formal or informal instructions given to an employee in the form of education, which includes, but is not limited to, past experiences, formal courses, seminars, self-training or on-the-job training.
 Training may be either internal or external.

-## Responsibilities

-The management at MDN is responsible for:

-* Maintaining personnel files, establishing employee retention policies, and establishing performance monitoring requirements.
-* Developing, reviewing, and improving employee job descriptions, and training requirements.
-* Completing all training and maintaining an individual training file.

 ## General Requirements
  * All employees, contractors, and consultants must complete and document all required training and retraining in a timely manner.